 The experience of stress is often the body’s reaction to difficult situations (both actual and perceived).
-When a person is placed in a difficult situation, a chemical reaction occurs that allows you to act in a way to keep yourself safe.
+A chemical reaction occurs that allows you to act in a way to keep yourself safe.
 This is known as “fight-or-flight,” or the stress response.
-The effects of the stress response include; the heart begins to race, breathing quickens, muscles tighten and blood pressure rises.
+The effects of the stress response include; increased heart rate, breathing harder, tense muscles and increased blood pressure.

 Stress means different things to different people.
 What causes stress in one person may not in another.
 Some people are better able to manage certain types of stress.
 Furthermore, not all stress is bad.
-In short bursts, stress often helps people accomplish tasks and prevents them getting hurt.
-Therefore, humans are designed to tolerate small amounts of stress but we are not very good at managing long-term, chronic stress.
+In short bursts, stress often helps people accomplish tasks and to perform (e.g stress makes us prepare for a test).
+Therefore, humans are designed to tolerate small amounts of stress but long-term, chronic stress is not good for our health or well-being.

 Am I stressed?